trey/treypiepmeier/src/words/cassette-nest-update-1.md

 Over the last few years, I’ve come up with a system of tracking how I use my film.
 This has entailed a few different pieces of software (a fairly fiddly spreadsheet as well as Trello) and a physical notebook (the incomparable [PhotoMemo](https://shootfilmco.com/products/photomemo-photographers-memo-book-2-pack) by [Mike Padua](https://twitter.com/mikepadua)).
 I’m attempting to build a system to allow me to track of all this information a little more easily.

-{% include components/figure name: 'photo-memo-index' caption: 'The index page of my latest PhotoMemo book' %}
+{% include components/figure name: 'photo-memo-index.jpg' caption: 'The index page of my latest PhotoMemo book' %}

-{% include components/figure name: 'photo-memo-copies-and-index' caption: 'Printouts of a spreadsheet and notebook pages' alt: 'PhotoMemo pages and annual index in sheet protectors ready to be loaded into a film binder.' %}
+{% include components/figure name: 'photo-memo-copies-and-index.jpg' caption: 'Printouts of a spreadsheet and notebook pages' alt: 'PhotoMemo pages and annual index in sheet protectors ready to be loaded into a film binder.' %}

 ## The System